inokufu-open/learning-object-quality-audit/LOqualitycriteria.md

 the LO offers a varied and diversified content : video, text, diagram, audio, etc...

 **true**
-the LO is 95% correct.
+the LO is 95% correct about the covered topic

 **clear**
 the LO  is understandable.

 **motivating**
-the  LO makes the learn, eager to know more and continue is learning.
+the  LO makes the learner eager to know more and continue is learning.

-**VARIOUS QUALITY CRITERIA**
+##VARIOUS QUALITY CRITERIA

 **EMOTION** : The LO use human feeling and emotion  to help memorise or understand the topic.